What are air pollutants? | Types, sources and effects of air pollutants

 Greenhouse gases (GHGs) are gases such as carbon dioxide, chlorofluorocarbons (CFCs), methane, and ozone.
 They can harm human health.
 In addition, they contribute to the acceleration of the greenhouse effect on Earth and the resulting impact on global climate.

 The sources of air pollutants can be natural or anthropogenic.
-Check out our previous blog Air Pollution Causes – A Comprehensive Guide for detailed information on various sources of pollutants.
-Let me describe each of the air pollutants in detail.
+Check out our previous blog Air Pollution Causes – A Comprehensive Guide for detailed information on various sources of air pollutants.
+Let me describe each one in detail.

 Carbon Monoxide